yashvidoshi/RISC-V-MULTICYCLE/README.md

 | I-Type | `0000011` | `010` | – | `lw` |
 | S-Type | `0100011` | `010` | – | `sw` |
 | B-Type | `1100011` | `000` | – | `beq` |

+Here's how each type is laid out in memory, bit by bit:

 ### R-Type — Register-to-Register